ullas-jain/ullas-jain.github.io/_posts/2021-06-24-writing-custom-lint-in-android.md

 classes: wide
 ---

-Let’s say your app uses `glide` for loading images.
-Upon recently you have stumbled upon the newer library `coil`.
-Coil is lightweight, easy to use and entirely written in kotlin.
-You have decided to adapt `coil` and migrate the usages of `glide` to `coil`.
+Let’s say your app uses glide for loading images.
+Upon recently, you have stumbled upon the newer library coil.
+Coil is lightweight, easy to use, and entirely written in kotlin.
+You have decided to adapt coil and migrate the usages of glide to coil.

 So, instead of migrating all the usages in one go, you can take a stepwise action.
-You can show lint warnings on the usages of `glide`.
-Migration can be considered as a next step.
+You can show lint warnings on the usages of glide.
+Migration can be considered as the next step.

-For today’s blog, let’s look at `android/sunflower` which uses `glide` for loading images.
-We’ll show `lint` warnings for the `glide` usages.
+For today’s blog, let’s look at android/sunflower which uses glide for loading images.
+We’ll show lint warnings for the glide usages.

 ## Basics on lint.

-Lint is a code scanning tool that can help you to identify and correct the structural problems of your code without having to execute the app or write unit-tests.
+Lint is a code scanning tool that can help you to identify and correct the structural problems of your code without having to execute the app or write unit tests.

 ## Show me code